jasondmoss/jasondmoss/README.md

 Or, to be more specific, I plan, develop, implement and maintain modern sites: from large multi-tiered sites, small single-page applications, custom APIs, to custom modules and plug-ins.

-I specialize in developing with Drupal, Laravel, Craft CMS, WordPress and countless other tools and solutions (Symfony, ExpressionEngine, b2evolution, Shopify, to name just a few).
+I specialize in developing with Symfony, Drupal, Laravel, Craft CMS, WordPress, B2evolution and countless other tools and solutions.

 ***Compliant.
 Portable.
 Functional.***